opatiny/fawami/docs/labNotebook.md

 - how to remove console.log being an error?
 - how to avoid `number | undefined` errors? when I access an element of an array
 - how to implement functions that act on an array of class instances? can you put it directly in the class?

+## 2025.12.18

+- work on implementing new way of computing next generation in GA
+- add and optimize 1 individual at a time